Jacksonville Work Visa Attorney

 - TN / NAFTA: Canadians or Mexicans Who Work in Certain Occupations as Part of the NAFTA Treaty

 Should your employment-based visa not fall into the above categories, let Ms. Fakhre provide you with the appropriate legal options available to you to resolve your matter.
+Our employment visa attorney can help you every step of the way.

 Below are the various options for applying for a green card through employment: